xuanduong1605/routing/README.md

 ## Background

 At a high level, they work as follows.
 Your goal in this project is to turn this high-level description to actual working code.
+You might find it helpful to review the details of the algorithms in textbooks (see course syllabus for textbook recommendations).

 ### Distance-Vector Routing